-By this will, of the date of 1829, the sum of ten thousand pounds was left to Coningsby, then unknown to his grandfather; the same sum to Mr. Rigby.
-There were a great number of legacies, none of inferior amount, most of them of a less; these were chiefly left to old male companions and women in various countries.
+By this will, of the date of 1829, the sum of 10,000_I. was left to Coningsby, then unknown to his grandfather; the same sum to Mr. Rigby.
+There was a great number of legacies, none of superior amount, most of them of less: these were chiefly left to old male companions, and women in various countries.
 There was an almost inconceivable number of small annuities to faithful servants, decayed actors, and obscure foreigners.
-The residue of his personal estate was left to four gentlemen; three of whom had quitted this world before the legator; the bequests therefore had lapsed.
-The fourth residuary legatee, in whom according to the terms of the will all would have consequently centred was Mr. Rigby.
+The residue of his personal estate was left to four gentlemen, three of whom had quitted this world before the legator; the bequests, therefore, had lapsed.
+The fourth residuary legatee, in whom, according to the terms of the will, all would have consequently centred, was Mr. Rigby.

-There followed several codicils which did not materially effect the previous disposition; one of them leaving a legacy of $\pounds 20,000$ to the Princess Colonna; until they arrived at the latter part of the year 1832, when a codicil increased the $\pounds 10,000$ left under the will to Coningsby to $\pounds 50,000$.
+There followed several codicils which did not materially affect the previous disposition; one of them leaving a legacy of 20,000_I. to the Princess Colonna; until they arrived at the latter part of the year 1832, when a codicil increased the 10,000_I. left under the will to Coningsby to 50,000_I..

 After Coningsby's visit to the Castle in 1836 a very important change occurred in the disposition of Lord Monmouth's estate.
-The legacy of £50,000 in his favour was revoked, and the same sum left to the Princess Lucretia.
+The legacy of 50,000_I. in his favour was revoked, and the same sum left to the Princess Lucretia.
 A similar amount was bequeathed to Mr. Rigby; and Coningsby was left sole residuary legatee.

 The marriage led to a considerable modification.
-An estate of about nine thousand a year which Lord Monmouth had himself purchased, and was therefore in his own disposition was left to Coningsby.
-The legacy to Mr. Rigby was reduced to £20,000, and the whole of his residue left to his issue by Lady Monmouth; in case he died without issue, the estate bequeathed to Coningsby to be taken into account, and the residue then to be divided equally between Lady Monmouth and his grandson.
-It was under this instrument that Sidonia had been appointed an executor, and to whom Lord Monmouth left, among others, his celebrated picture of the Holy Family by Murillo, as his friend had often admired it.
-To Lord Eskdale he left all his female miniatures, and to Mr. Ormsby his rare and splendid collection of French novels, and all his wines, except his Tokay, which he left, with his library to Sir Robert Peel; though this legacy was afterwards revoked in consequence of Sir Robert's conduct about the Irish Corporations.
+An estate of about nine thousand a year, which Lord Monmouth had himself purchased, and was therefore in his own disposition, was left to Coningsby.
+The legacy to Mr. Rigby was reduced to 20,000_I., and the whole of his residue left to his issue by Lady Monmouth.
+In case he died without issue, the estate bequeathed to Coningsby to be taken into account, and the residue then to be divided equally between Lady Monmouth and his grandson.
+It was under this instrument that Sidonia had been appointed an executor and to whom Lord Monmouth left, among others, the celebrated picture of the Holy Family by Murillo, as his friend had often admired it.
+To Lord Eskdale he left all his female miniatures, and to Mr. Ormsby his rare and splendid collection of French novels, and all his wines, except his Tokay, which he left, with his library, to Sir Robert Peel; though this legacy was afterwards revoked, in consequence of Sir Robert's conduct about the Irish corporations.

 The solicitor paused and begged permission to send for a glass of water.
 While this was arranging there was a murmur at the lower part of the room, but little disposition to conversation among those in the vicinity of the lawyer.
-Coningsby was silent, his brow a little knit; Mr. Rigby was extremely pale and restless, but said nothing.
-Mr. Ormsby took a pinch of snuff, and offered his box to Lord Eskdale who was next to him.
+Coningsby was silent, his brow a little knit.
+Mr. Rigby was pale and restless, but said nothing.
+Mr. Ormsby took a pinch of snuff, and offered his box to Lord Eskdale, who was next to him.
 They exchanged glances, and made some observation about the weather.
-Sidonia stood apart with his arms folded.
-He had not of course attended the funeral, nor had he as yet exchanged any recognition with Coningsby.
+Sidonia stood apart, with his arms folded.
+He had not, of course attended the funeral, nor had he as yet exchanged any recognition with Coningsby.

-"Now, gentlemen," said the solicitor, "if you please I will proceed."
+'Now, gentlemen,' said the solicitor, 'if you please, I will proceed.'